TakutoYoshikai/capsule/README.md

 # capsule
-This is a program for managing private keys safely.
+This is a program to store secret data safely. capsule file is an executable file to extract encrypted data in the capsule file.
+The secret data is encrypted by MAC address of your PC automatically.
+You should separate and store the secret data and your PC.

 ### Usage
 **git clone**